compsoc-edinburgh/mapp/README.md

-# Marauders Mapp - worker
+# The Marauders App - worker
 This is the worker that picks up information about every DICE machine.

 ## Setup